 How good it will be when the fish started cleaning their place by themselves.
-Yes, Algae sometimes gives an unclean look to our fish tank.
+Yes, algae sometimes gives an unclean look to our fish tank.
 What Fish Eat Algae?
 Do fish feed algae or not?
 The answer is- “Yes, they do”, not every fish eats algae but there are some fish that enjoy eating algae.

-It does not mean they will slowly clean up the whole tank, but they can reduce it to a limit.
+However, it does not mean they will slowly clean up the whole tank, but they can reduce it to a limit.
 Can we keep algae eaters with other species in my fish tank?
 Does algae-eating fish are herbivores?
 Do they only depend on algae for their food?

 We know you have more questions that are still unanswered!!

 In this world of sharing knowledge, we are here with all of our research and through this valuable content, we serve you what’s best for your fish tank.